Kehrlann/spring-security-autoconfig-logging/README.md

 - add a log line to `InitializeAuthenticationProviderBeanManagerConfigurer`, at the `WARN` level, notifying the user that the `AuthenticationProvider` beans, with their names, are ignored.

+**4. two-user-details-service**

+Runs on port 8083.

+When there are multiple `UserDetailsService` beans, `InitializeUserDetailsBeanManagerConfigurer` does not auto-configure and users cannot log in.

+Suggested changes:

+- When there are multiple `UserDetailsService` beans, add a `WARN` log notifying the user that they are not auto-configured / used.